Idriz Seferi

-Idriz Seferi (14 March 1847 – 25 March 1927) was an Albanian nationalist, revolutionary leader and guerrilla fighter who played a prominent role in the Albanian uprisings against the Ottoman Empire, the Kingdom of Serbia and Kingdom of Bulgaria during the late 19th and early 20th centuries.
+Idriz Seferi (14 March 1847 – 25 March 1927) was an Albanian nationalist, revolutionary leader, and guerrilla fighter who played a prominent role in the Albanian uprisings against the Ottoman Empire, the Kingdom of Serbia, and the Kingdom of Bulgaria during the late 19th and early 20th centuries.
 During his 56-year military career, he fought in 35 battles.

 A member of both the League of Prizren and the League of Peja, he was a close collaborator of Isa Boletini, with whom he organized an Albanian uprising against the Ottoman Empire in 1910 in the Kosovo Vilayet.
 After the suppression of the uprising, Seferi continued fighting against the Ottoman authorities and played a prominent role in the Albanian uprising of 1912.
-In the First Balkan War, Boletini and Seferi rose up against Serbia and continued to attack Serbian posts in the subsequent occupation and initial phase of World War I (1913–1915).
+During the First Balkan War, Boletini and Seferi rose up against Serbia and continued attacking Serbian posts during the subsequent occupation and the initial phase of World War I (1913–1915).
 In the second phase of the war (1916–1918), he led his troops against Bulgarian forces.

 Early life

-Idriz Seferi was born to an Albanian family in the village of Sefer (in modern-day Preševo, Serbia) in the Karadaku region, at that time part of the Kosovo Vilayet under the Ottoman Empire.
-Historian Noel Malcolm notes that there is some evidence that Seferi was in fact a crypto-Christian.
-He joined the Albanian national movements at an early age, being a member of the League of Prizren (est. 1878) and the League of Peja (est. 1899).
+Idriz Seferi was born to an Albanian family in the village of Sefer (in present-day Preševo, Serbia) in the Karadaku region, which was then part of the Kosovo Vilayet of the Ottoman Empire.
+He joined the Albanian national movement at an early age, becoming a member of the League of Prizren (established in 1878) and the League of Peja (established in 1899).

 Early Activities

 Great Eastern Crisis

-During the Great Eastern Crisis, Idriz Seferi lead a Cheta of Albanian Kachak warriors, fighting against the Ottoman authorities and the Serbo-Bulgarian gangs.
-In May 1875, in a battle that took place near Presheva between his Cheta and an Ottoman expedition, he was wounded in the head twice by 2 Ottoman Bullets.
+During the Great Eastern Crisis, Idriz Seferi lead a cheta of Albanian Kachak warriors, fighting against the Ottoman authorities and the Serbian and Bulgarian chetas.
+In May 1875, in a battle that took place near Preševo between his cheta and an Ottoman expedition, he was wounded in the head twice by 2 Ottoman Bullets.
 While Operating in South Serbia, Idriz Seferi was captured by Ottomans and imprisoned in Niš.
 An Ottoman court, assessing him as a dangerous person, sentenced him to 101 years in prison.
 The situation created by the Russo-Ottoman war of 1877-1878 influenced his release from Niš prison in November 1877.
-As a result of this war, the Principality of Serbia, which joined the Russian army against the Ottoman Empire, had made progress towards the south, conquering the Sanjak of Niš, Pirot, Vranje, Leskovac and had reached Gjilan.
-Idriz Seferi with a Cheta of Albanian Kachak warriors, was fighting against the Serbian forces up to Vranje and Leskovac.
+As a result of this war, the Principality of Serbia, which joined the Russian army against the Ottoman Empire, had made progress towards the south, taking the Sanjak of Niš, Pirot, Vranje, Leskovac and had reached Gjilan.
+Seferi was fighting against the Serbian forces up to Vranje and Leskovac.